 Having said all of that, I think the answer is rather simple though.

 Prem Rawat, nails this message.
-It’s now clear that what he preaches is the truth.
+It’s now clear that what he communicates is the truth.

 The greatest problem all around the world today, whether in America, Japan, China Russia, India or anywhere else in the world, is that people are not in peace.
 People want peace. – Prem Rawat

 We need peace within ourselves to feel content.
-And we also need to spread peace to others in order to unify people together.
+And we also need to spread peace to others to unify people together.

-The hippies had it right, Prem has it right and now Unity has found a way to articulate the solution to a larger audience.
+The hippies had it right, Prem has it right, and now Unity has found a way to articulate the solution to a broader audience.

-Normally, after an experience like this, I want to run off and find out all of life’s answers.
-But I feel different this time round.
 I feel like all of the answers are already within, I just need to spend more time digging them out.
-I feel like as a result, peace and consciousness has become top priority and it should be for you as well.
+I feel like as a result, peace and consciousness has become my top priority and it should be for you as well.

 If there’s anything you can get out of this film, it’s to be mindful.
 Be mindful of what you eat, of what you buy, of how you treat others, how you treat yourself and how you treat the environment.